sapiraz/ngx-lazy/README.md

 2. [Usage Example](#usage-example)

 # Description
-This library was created for displaying large amounts of items in a scrolled container.
+This library was created lazy loading needs in Angular.

+For example, displaying images only when they're in the viewport, or for gradually displaying large amounts of items in a list.

-For example, if you have a list of 1000 list items in a dropdown and they take a lot of effort from Angular to render, you could use the directive to display small portions of the list based on scroll.
+For example, if you have a list of 1000 items in a dropdown and they take a lot of effort from Angular to render, you could use the directive to display small portions of the list based on scroll.

 # Installation
 Installation is done via npm: